 Step 2: Find Your Shutoff

-If you have a well, you can simply go to your electrical panel and find the breaker or go to your well house and find the shutoff switch.
-Turn off the power and the water should stop.
+If you have a well, you can simply go to your pressure tank and find the shutoff valve.
+Close the valve and the water should stop.

 If you are supplied by municipal water, head to the street and look for the water meter box in the ground.
 It’s probably a few feet off the street somewhere along your property line.